herickbrandao/SpHttp/README.md

   startswith: true, // default: false - filters the file by name (optional)
   target: '#inputFile', // every file at <input type="file" id="inputFile" /> will be attached (optional)
-  delete: 'filename.png' // filename that should be deleted (optional) });
+  delete: 'filename.png' // filename that should be deleted (optional)
+  recycle: false, // set true if you want (delete attribute required) });
 ```